developer-zebra/developer-zebra-site/src/devicetracker-onprem/1-0/guide/setup/index.md

 - **Web portal** - ZDVC centralized dashboard for monitoring device presence, device tracking, and battery status.
 - **Device Tracker On-Prem client** - reports device presence status and information (such as remaining battery and charging status) to server

+> Device Tracker On-Prem operates on WiFi networks and does not support WWAN.

 Before installing, ensure to prepare additional steps for system setup - consult your local IT department for assistance:

 - **Install SSL certificate** (procured by a signed Certificate Authority) - configured on server for secure HTTPS communication